Accurate conductivity, resistivity, salinity and TDS measurements

 - Use additional care and caution when handling low-level conductivity samples.
 The stability and purity of the sample and how it is handled can affect the accuracy of the sample reading.
 Low-level samples can be easily affected by contamination, CO2 absorption, and degassing.

 - Avoid setting calibration standards that are too low.
 Low-level standards are prone to contamination and difficult to use successfully.
 Tighter accuracy can be achieved by calibrating at 100 µS/cm or above.

 - Follow storage and maintenance guidelines for your conductivity sensor.
 Improper long-term and short-term storage of conductivity sensors can change the surface and adversely affect their performance.

-- Understand how to calculate Total Dissolved Solids (TDS) factor.
-Conductivity readings can be used to determine an estimate of the TDS in a sample by applying a TDS factor through the meter setup.
-This TDS value is an estimate, since the true TDS is determined by gravimetric testing.
+- Understand how to calculate resistivity, total dissolved solids (TDS) or salinity factors.
+Conductivity readings can be used to determine an estimate of these parameters in a sample by applying the related function through the meter setup.
+The meter will provide accurate conductivity and resistivity measurements, but the TDS and salinity values are an estimate as the true TDS is determined by gravimetric testing.

 Knowledge Base: Certificates of Analysis and SDS for Orion, ROSS, AQUAfast, AquaMate, and AquaSensors products.

 Thermo Scientific Orion benchtop and portable meters are designed to help deliver accurate, consistent results, day after day.
 Boost productivity by upgrading your software today.